Santiago Metropolitan Cathedral

-Santiago Metropolitan Cathedral (Catedral Metropolitana de Santiago) is the seat of the Archdiocese of Santiago de Chile and the main temple of the Catholic Church in that country.
+Santiago Metropolitan Cathedral (Catedral Metropolitana de Santiago) is the seat of the Archdiocese of Santiago and the main temple of the Catholic Church in that country.
 As a Cathedral Church, it is the permanent seat of the Archbishop of Santiago and is dedicated to the Assumption of the Virgin Mary.

 It is located in the commune of Santiago, in front of the Plaza de Armas.
 The architectural ensemble of the cathedral is made up of the Archbishop's Palace, the Parish del Sagrario and the cathedral itself.
 All these buildings are considered national monuments.

 It was built between 1748 and 1906, and designed by Joaquín Toesca and Ignacio Cremonesi.
 Many temples preceded the one that exists today, the current one being the fifth built on the site.

 History

 The earlier cathedrals

-When refounding the city of Santiago de Chile on an Inca tambo, Pedro de Valdivia assigned the Inca temple to the northeast side of the Plaza Mayor or Plaza de Armas for the construction of a church in 1541.
+When refounding the city of Santiago on an Inca tambo, Pedro de Valdivia assigned the Inca temple to the northeast side of the Plaza Mayor or Plaza de Armas for the construction of a church in 1541.
 While it was being built, religious services such as the Eucharist were celebrated at the door of the governor's house, located where the Central Post Office is currently located.
 Probably, originally it must have consisted only of a chapel made of light materials, such as straw and mud; and at least since 1544, there is news that masses were no longer celebrated outdoors, so a suitable building had to be created to carry out Catholic practices.

 Between 1566 and 1600 the first cathedral temple was built.
 With much smaller dimensions than the current ones, it was richly decorated and was arranged in a north–south direction, with its façade on Calle Catedral.
 However, later, its main access would be facing the square, in the so-called "Puerta del Perdón"; especially after a controversy that occurred around the year 1600, where it was argued that the north door should be closed due to the indecency of the houses that were in front of it (because they were neighbors and not part of the cult).
 That door was partially or totally blinded until its destruction in 1769.

 On May 13, 1647, an earthquake affected the central area of the Captaincy General of Chile, destroying almost the entire city of Santiago along with the cathedral.
 However, the central nave of the cathedral withstood the attack, although its sagrario collapsed and its belongings could only be rescued days later.
 Thanks to the initiative of Bishop Gaspar de Villarroel, it was quickly retouched, although not for long.
 By 1657, a new telluric movement almost completely ruined its structure, and a second reconstruction had to be carried out between 1662 and 1687.